Twice a year, everyone on Earth is seemingly on equal footing – at least when it comes to the distribution of daytime and nighttime.

 Allison Chinchar, CNN meteorologist, explains the differences:

 “Astronomical fall is essentially the time period from the autumnal equinox up to the winter solstice.
-Those dates can vary by a day or two each year, but this year are September 22 though December 21,” she says.
+Those dates can vary by a day or two each year,” she says.

 “Meteorological fall is different … in that the dates never change and are based on climatological seasons rather than Earth’s angle relative to the sun.
 These are perhaps the seasons that more people are familiar with,” Chinchar says.